top of page

 fbi house2.jpg

-The master bedroom that has no doors
+The bedroom that has no doors

 The house looked almost normal—except for the three tinted skylights that awkwardly faced the street—and yet, for almost a quarter century, the FBI used it to spy on the Russians, visually surveilling their embassy across the street and probably collecting electronic signals, too.
 The bureau left about a decade ago, and the house has sat vacant ever since.